lupyuen/lupyuen.github.io/src/dashboard.md

 _Where's the data store for Grafana?_

-We'll install [__Prometheus Time-Series Database__](TODO), to record the successful and failed builds of NuttX for every microcontroller board...
+We'll install [__Prometheus Time-Series Database__](TODO), to record the successful and failed builds of NuttX across all 339 microcontroller boards...

 ```bash
 ## From https://ecintelligence.ma/en/blog/complete-guide-to-prometheus-and-grafana-monitorin/